 Are you in a dilemma whom to sue for your suffering caused by a radiology misdiagnosis?
 You can definitely file a lawsuit against the radiologist who failed to diagnose a critical health issue or misdiagnosed one issue as another.
 Studies state that more than 30% of radiologists are sued at least once in their practice time.
 In most of the cases where the radiologists are sued, the reason would be underdiagnosis or misdiagnosis.

 When we compare the first lawsuits in CT scans vs. MRI scans, we can understand the difference.
-The first lawsuit was filed for a CT misdiagnosis, 8 years after the invention of it in 1982 whereas in 4 years after the introduction of MRI exams, the first lawsuit was filed in 1987.
+The first lawsuit was filed for a CT misdiagnosis eight years after its invention of it in 1982, whereas four years after the introduction of MRI exams, the first lawsuit was filed in 1987.
 This fact shows that with the improving technology, the possibility of errors is also on the rise.

 CT scans vs. MRI scans lawsuits